MMBass/Browser-address-bar-color/readme.txt

 Author: Mendi Bass
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Requires at least: 3.0
+Requires at least: 4.6
 Tested up to: 5.7
-Stable tag: 1.0
+Stable tag: 2.0

 == Description ==

-paint the top address bar of a selected page, you can choose every page different color.
+Paint the top address bar of a selected page, you can choose different color for every page.

-doesnt work in desktop browsers yet, working on all those mobile browsers:
+Doesn't work in desktop browsers yet, working on all those mobile browsers:
-Chrome, Samsung Internet, Safari IOS (apple).
+Chrome, Samsung Internet.

 == Installation ==